 Electric service came to Markey Township in 1932.

-On February 21, 2021 Markey Township moved into a new building located at 7400 E Houghton Lake Dr, Houghton Lake, MI 48629.
-This building is previously known as The Building Center and Peterson’s Standard Service.
+On February 21, 2021, Markey Township relocated to its current building at 7400 E. Houghton Lake Drive, Houghton Lake, Michigan, 48629.
+The building was previously known as The Building Center and Peterson’s Standard Service.

 Peterson’s Standard Service, 1972, now the Markey Township Hall.